-- Skin and coat - if your dog has dry skin and a dull coat ACV will soften the skin and bring the fur back to it’s former glory.
+If your dog has dry skin and a dull coat ACV will soften the skin and bring the fur back to its former glory.

-- Itchy skin - my personal favourite thing obviously.
-Because it brings skin back to health itchiness is significantly reduced.
+My personal favourite thing obviously.
+Because it brings the skin back to health itchiness is significantly reduced.

-- Tooth decay - there is evidence that the acidity levels in ACV helps to breakdown plaque and tartar on teeth
+There is evidence that the acidity levels in ACV help to break down plaque and tartar on teeth.

-Use a 1:1 ACV to water mix in a spray bottle - you can add the same ratio mix to shampoo as well - to use ACV on all the conditions listed below.
+Use a 1:1 ACV to water mix in a spray bottle – add the same ratio mix to shampoo as well – to use ACV on all the conditions listed below.